-Existing plans can easily be converted to ICF in several ways.
-The preferred method is to place the inside edge of the ICF block on the inside edge of the framed wall so the growth in the thickness of the wall is moved to the outside preserving the interior space.
+You can easily convert existing house plans to ICF in several ways.
+The preferred method is to place the inside edge of the ICF block on the inside edge of the framed wall so the growth in the thickness of the wall is moved to the outside.
+By doing this, it preserves the square footage of the interior space.
 You can also align the centerline of the ICF to the centerline of the wall, or align the interior or exterior face of the ICF to the wall centerline or to the interior or exterior faces.

 Remember that the wall thickness may affect closely spaced walls, especially in stairwells and bathrooms.
-Adjustments will have to be made to meet codes and standard sizes for these areas.
+It’s also important to keep in mind that you will have to make adjustments to meet codes and standard sizes for these areas.

 Reducing Waste & Increasing Speed

-Walls designed for ICFs can easily be laid out in a manner that eliminates cuts or waste.
+ICF construction eliminates cuts and reduces waste.
 Jogs in the wall should be a minimum of 18”.
-Adding the length of two corners together (long side + short side) in addition to 4-foot block lengths is the most efficient increment for working with ICFs and eliminates most cuts.
+Also, adding the length of two corners together (long side + short side) in addition to 4-foot block lengths is the most efficient increment for working with ICFs and eliminates most cuts.

 In conclusion, there are a few minor differences to keep in mind when designing your dream home with BuildBlock ICFs.
 Knowing these differences in advance will help you get the most out of your ICF project.